 New student accommodation build

-UWE Bristol is building more top-class accommodation on Frenchay Campus for an additional 2,250 students, with the first 900 rooms available from September 2023.
+UWE Bristol is currently developing more high-quality accommodation on Frenchay Campus, with the first 900 rooms available in the 2023/24 academic year.

 Modern, low-carbon design